 I didn’t want that to happen, so I learned from him and his team.
 I taught them quite a bit about affiliate marketing, as well.

-In fact, every time we do this, we prove to our advertisers that they indeed get customers through the affiliate channel that they would not acquire elsewhere.
-We do that by facing the data head on.
+In fact, every time we do this, we prove to our advertisers that they indeed get customers through affiliates that would not be acquired anywhere else.